gravitational/teleport/rfd/xxxx-bot-for-cert-renewals.md

 ```

 Once the bot fetches its own certificate, it then fetches additional
-impersonated certificates for each specified certificate destinations and
+impersonated certificates for each specified certificate destination and
 writes them via the appropriate backend implementation.
 This may be
 particularly useful for CI/CD use cases where untrusted workers run as a
 particular user that should not be granted the full set of the bot's
 privileges.

-(TODO: how will we handle the advanced file permissions needed to make split
-certificates useful?
-We can't recommend running the bot as root, but also need
-each set of certificates to be scoped to just a single Unix user otherwise the
-entire point is moot.
-Plus, destination files need appropriate Unix permissions
-to keep tools like SSH happy.
-Perhaps Linux ACLs can help?)

 ### Security